MikeBishop/quic-external-data/draft-bishop-quic-external-data.md

 {: #fig-frame title="EXTERNAL_DATA frame payload"}

 The payload of an EXTERNAL_DATA frame is a variable-length integer containing a QUIC stream ID.
-This ID MUST identify a bidirectional stream initiated by the sender of the EXTERNAL_DATA frame.
+This ID MUST identify a unidirectional stream initiated by the sender of the EXTERNAL_DATA frame.
 Receipt of an EXTERNAL_DATA frame with a Stream ID of any other type MUST be treated as a stream error of type HTTP_MALFORMED_FRAME.